Fear Free for Dogs

 • memory consolidation that will result in “flashback” experiences in the future

-The signs of a delayed stress response are influenced by chronically elevated cortisol levels.
-Several body systems may be affected including:
+A delayed stress response is influenced by chronically elevated cortisol levels.
+Several body systems may be affected:

-Are there other effects or negative results from stress on dogs?
+Are there other negative effects of stress on dogs?

-When experiencing FAS in the context of veterinary visits, it creates issues around the visit itself.
-Dogs with FAS are more difficult to examine, which may compromise the veterinary healthcare team’s ability to make a complete and accurate diagnosis.
-FAS may cause a dog to react aggressively to members of the veterinary healthcare team, resulting in injury to them.
-Because of some of the immediate effects of FAS, a dog needing sedation or anesthesia will require larger doses of medication, which may create an increased risk to them.
-In addition, dogs experiencing FAS who must have surgery will have slower post-operative healing, and dogs who are hospitalized due to illness will experience a longer recovery time.
+When dogs experience FAS in the context of veterinary visits, it creates issues around the visit itself.
+Dogs with FAS may be more difficult to examine, which may compromise the veterinary healthcare team’s ability to make a complete and accurate diagnosis.
+FAS may cause a dog to react aggressively to members of the veterinary healthcare team, resulting in injury.
+A dog who needs sedation or anesthesia will require a larger dose of medication, which may create an increased risk to them.
+In addition, dogs experiencing FAS will have slower post-operative healing, and dogs who are hospitalized due to illness will have a longer recovery time.

-There are long-term future consequences for dogs experiencing FAS.
-Fear impacts learned behavior, undermining training in even the best trained dogs.
-This means that a dog experiencing FAS may lose complete connection with his usual training commands.
-Fear happens in the emotional center of the brain, and these dogs cannot “think” their way out of their FAS experience.
-Fear also evokes vivid sensory memories linking the environment and people associated with veterinary visits.
-Think of this as the PTSD of the dog world.
-Fear-based memories are very easily retrieved when the dog is in that situation again.
+Fear also evokes vivid sensory memories, linking the environment and people associated with veterinary visits.
+Think of this as a post-traumatic stress disorder (PTSD) of the dog world.
+Fear-based memories are easily retrieved when the dog is in that situation again.

-Rest assured, it is possible to help your dog reduce/eliminate FAS from its veterinary visits.
+Rest assured, it is possible to help reduce or eliminate FAS from your dog’s veterinary visits.

 Related Articles